mlf-core/liver-ct-segmentation/docs/usage.rst

 Parameters
 +++++++++++++++

-- gpus                        Number of gpus to train with                             [0:         int]
+- gpus                        Number of gpus to train with                             [2:         int]
-- accelerator                 Accelerator connecting to the Lightning Trainer          ['None'  string]
+- accelerator                 Accelerator connecting to the Lightning Trainer          ['ddp':  string]
-- max_epochs:                 Number of epochs to train                                [5:         int]
+- max_epochs:                 Number of epochs to train                                [1000:         int]
 - general-seed:               Python, Random, Numpy seed                               [0:         int]
 - pytorch-seed:               Pytorch specific seed                                    [0:         int]
-- training-batch-size:        Batch size for training batches                          [64:        int]
+- training-batch-size:        Batch size for training batches                          [1:        int]
-- test-batch-size:            Batch size for test batches                              [1000:      int]
+- test-batch-size:            Batch size for test batches                              [1:      int]
-- lr:                         Learning rate of the optimizer                           [0.01:    float]
+- lr:                         Learning rate of the optimizer                           [0.0001:    float]
-- log-interval:               Number of batches to train for before logging            [100:       int]
+- log-interval:               Number of batches to train for before logging            [3000:       int]

-TODO MLF-CORE: Write your usage and parameter documentation here.
+- class-weights:              Class weights for loss function (separated by commas)    ['0.2, 1.0, 2.5':       string]
+- test-percent:               Can be used to separate train and test sets (unused)     [0.15:       float]
+- test-epochs:           	  Number of epochs between validations            		   [10:       int]
+- dataset-path:               Path to dataset            							   ['/data/':       string]
+- dataset-size:               Can be used to reduce dataset size (unused)	           [131:       int]
+- n-channels:                 Number of input channels for U-Net            		   [1:       int]
+- n-class:               	  Number of classes for U-Net            				   [3:       int]
+- num_workers:                Number of workers for data loading					   [24:       int]
+- dropout-rate:               Dropout rate for U-Net            					   [0.25:       float]